 PhpStorm allows you to define coding styles for the languages you are developing with.
 It now comes with a WordPress-specific style that helps you automatically format your code to the coding standards (check out ‘Code > Reformat Code’).

-We have forked the style with a few tweaks of our own, which you can find here.
+We have forked the style with a few tweaks of our own.
 Feel free to use and let us know if you find any issues.

 PHP Code Sniffer

-An installation guide for both PHP Code Sniffer and the WordPress rules can be found here.
+An installation guide for both PHP Code Sniffer and the WordPress rules can be found on the PhpStorm help site.

 PhpStorm is stacked with lots of non-WordPress specific features that are great for modern development practices, but there are too many to mention here.
 Let me take you through some of my favourites.